apertium/organisation/Bylaws.md

 <ol start="4">
 	<li>Contributors are volunteers who contribute time, code, documentation, or resources to Apertium.
 A contributor that makes sustained, welcomed contributions to the project may be invited to become a Voting Member, though the exact timing of such invitations depends on many factors.</li>
-	<li>Contributors who have administrative rights to a repository may exercise those rights almost fully, including granting rights to new contributors, making releases, or set up automation.
+	<li>Contributors who have administrative rights to a repository may exercise those rights almost fully, including granting rights to new contributors, making releases, or setting up automation.
 Potentially destructive or distruptive actions, such as deleting or renaming the repository or master branch, or breaking backwards compatibility, must be approved by a PMC member.</li>
 	<li>Apertium recommends, but does not require, that contributors sign the Apertium Open Source Contributor License Agreement.
 However, contributions that are not licensed to Apertium in this way must be clearly marked with a GPLv2+ compatible license, plus the author's name and email or other identifying information sufficient for a lawyer to reach the contributor.</li>
 </ol>